a-sf-mirror/a-sf-mirror.github.io/index.md

 ## Website

-The website of the project, if hosted on sourceforge (url in the form `http://<project name>.sf.net/`) is mirrored, while trying to do the smallest notifications possible for it to work.
+The website of the project, if hosted on sourceforge (url in the form `http://<project name>.sf.net/`) is mirrored.
+All pages are statically downloaded, meaning if the website was dynamic, like a wiki, or blog, we will only get a fixed snapshot.
+This is because we don't have access to the site source or its database.
+We try to do the smallest notifications possible for it to work (a few links are converted).
 The modifications are automated, and may contain errors.
-The website mirror is done to a branch (named "gh-pages") of the git repo.
+The website mirror is done to a git branch (named "gh-pages") of the project repo.

 # How to clone a project yourself?